 We’ve huffed and puffed our way through a bunch of breathwork apps and determined that Breathwrk is the best option for most people.
 It utilizes several techniques—including 4-7-8 breathing and diaphragmatic breathing—with a soothing, aesthetically pleasing interface.

 Mindfulness meditation can help combat the effects of anxiety because it allows you the opportunity to be fully aware and recognize your anxious thoughts.
-A 2015 study showed Stress and Anxiety Management in Nursing Students: Biofeedback and Mindfulness Meditation “Journal of Nursing Education” View Source among a group of Thai nurses who practiced mindfulness meditation.
+A 2015 study showed a drop in stress and anxiety Stress and Anxiety Management in Nursing Students: Biofeedback and Mindfulness Meditation “Journal of Nursing Education” View Source among a group of Thai nurses who practiced mindfulness meditation.

 A common misconception about meditation is that it’s intended to clear your mind completely.
 Rather, meditation allows you to recognize your thoughts and understand them better.
 As a result, you may leave your meditation with more perspective about your anxious thoughts.